Yili: A Global Leader in the Dairy Industry

 Financial Indicators

-Yili shows impressive financial performance with a turnover of €14.3 billion and reported revenues of $16 billion.
+Yili demonstrates impressive financial performance, with a turnover of €14.3 billion and reported revenues of $16 billion.
 This financial strength is supported by strategic investments in research, development, and marketing initiatives.

 Significant Events

-Yili's prominence was highlighted by its inclusion in the Global Dairy Top 20 by Rabobank in 2019.
-In 2022, the company expanded its international presence by acquiring several overseas dairies and actively participates in international trade fairs, showcasing its innovative products.
+Yili's prominence in the industry was highlighted by its inclusion in the Global Dairy Top 20 by Rabobank in 2019.
+In 2022, the company expanded its international presence by acquiring several overseas dairies and actively participating in international trade fairs to showcase its innovative products.

 Company Plans

-Looking ahead, Yili is focused on global expansion and enhancing production capabilities.
+Looking forward, Yili is focused on global expansion and enhancing production capabilities.
 The company is committed to sustainable dairy farming and aims to diversify its product lineup to meet changing consumer preferences.
 Recently recognized as the Company of the Year for 2024, Yili's strategic growth is underscored by a significant agreement with Conaprole.
-Yili's stock has seen a slight upward trend, with a 1.62% increase since April 3.
+The company's stock has experienced a slight upward trend, with a 1.62% increase since April 3.

-Yili employs a 'dual-engine' strategy emphasizing innovation and digitalization, operating 15 global R&D centers.
+Employing a 'dual-engine' strategy emphasizing innovation and digitalization, Yili operates 15 global R&D centers.
 Its commitment to technological advancement is evidenced by the issuance of $6.5 billion in technology bonds.
-The company is also expanding into Southeast Asia, launching the ice cream sub-brand 'Joyday' in Indonesia and establishing an innovation center there.
+The company is also expanding into Southeast Asia, having launched the ice cream sub-brand 'Joyday' in Indonesia and established an innovation center there.
 Yili is exploring emerging niches, such as milk for pets, demonstrating adaptability in a changing market.

 Related news